MalcolmMcLean/babyxrc/README.md

 # babyxrc

 This is the Baby X resource compiler.
-It's intended for use with BabyX, but can be used with any programs, it's a standalone system.
+It's intended for use with Baby X, but can be used with any programs, it's a standalone system.

-The purpose of the program is to convert resources - images, text, fonts and so on - to compileable ANSI C. It's not meant to be a fully-fledged image processing progrm, but it allows for resizing and expansion of images.
+The purpose of the program is to convert resources - images, text, fonts and so on - to compilable ANSI C. It's not meant to be a fully-fledged image processing program, but it allows for resizing and expansion of images.
 It also rasterises fonts, so you can take font processing out of programs - the font is dumped in a simple raster graphic format.
 You are of course then restricted to one size of font.

 Input file format